mcabaj/nmt-metrics/README.md

 * By default (when `nmt.scheduler.enabled` property is missing) the scheduled NMT properties reading is disabled
 * By default (when `nmt.scheduler.delay` property is missing) delay is 60000 (1 minute)
-* Delay should be specified in miliseconds.
+* Delay should be specified in milliseconds.

 To handle NMT properties reads you need to implement `NMTPropertiesHandler` and mark your class with `@Component` :